kevinolega/callcentertrainingtips/start.md

 My blog contains every lesson I’ve written.

-In terms of training I offer an intensive training package for a Php 2,500 and free self-study training through this blog.
+In terms of training I do not offer personal training at the moment.

+If you read and self-study the lessons on this website, you can get all my lessons for free.

+Just click lessons at the top of the page.

 This website is a library of hundreds of hours worth of lessons and activities that you can read and learn from.